-BARRIER: Pricing & Reimbursement 1.
-Barrier description a.
-Please Pricing and reimbursement rules and policies are an exclusive competence of describe, as Member States (Article 168 TFEU).
-Under EU law, Member States enjoy concretely as considerable freedom in adopting pricing and reimbursement measures possible, the designed to control public healthcare spending.
-Due to historical, political, cross-border legal and economic developments, Member States have developed and issue applied a large variety of pricing and reimbursement regulations.
-This is hampering confusing and imposes a significant burden on business. operations. b.
-Describe the In addition to their pricing and reimbursement regulations often delaying negative patient access to innovation, a number of Member States are increasingly impact on your relying on a range of tools that do not reflect a value-based approach to company and pharmaceutical expenditure including: potentially your aggressive clawbacks and paybacks (and in some instances managed sector or the entry agreements (MEAs)) that differentiate between companies economy. depending on their location, size/activity, or portfolio;
+Pricing and reimbursement rules and policies are an exclusive competence of Member States (Article 168 TFEU).
+Under EU law, Member States enjoy considerable freedom in adopting pricing and reimbursement measures designed to control public healthcare spending.
+Due to historical, political, legal and economic developments.
+Member States have developed and applied a large variety of pricing and reimbursement regulations.
+This is confusing and imposes a significant burden on business.

+b.
+Describe the negative impact on your company and potentially your sector or the economy.